adamweiner/boa/README.md

 # boa

-Boa was initially written as a service for [Skyris](https://skyris.co) that converted music uploaded to S3 into smaller streamable MP3s (128kbps), as well as converted lossless uploads to 320kbps MP3s to make them available for download if a user so desired.
+boa was initially written as a service for [Skyris](https://skyris.co) that converted music uploaded to S3 into smaller streamable MP3s (128kbps), as well as converted lossless uploads to 320kbps MP3s to make them available for download if a user so desired.
 It depends on the [LAME](http://lame.sourceforge.net/) MP3 encoder.
 What you'll find here is a cleaned up, slightly more generalized version of this service.

 It works in a few vaguely snakelike stages: